Industry and Pass-through Costs Explained

 Consumer Price Index - CPI

-As outlined in your Terms & Conditions, Momentum Energy may revise your electricity rates in line with the Consumer Price Index (CPI) for those customers who are on an ongoing contract with a benefit period.
+As outlined in your Terms & Conditions, Momentum Energy may revise your electricity rates in line with the Consumer Price Index (CPI) for those customers who are on a fixed supply term.
 This is a measure of inflation reported by the Australian Bureau of Statistics.